cmazakas/liburing/liburing-rs/docs/io_uring_sqring_wait.md

-Wait for free space in the SQ ring.
+Wait for free space in the SQ ring

 # DESCRIPTION